-In January 11, 2011, DFMS obtained a \$37 million term loan secured by DFMS's investment in unrestricted marketable securities, from U.S. Bank, to be used primarily for working capital and other business purposes.
+On January 11, 2011, DFMS obtained a \$37 million term loan secured by DFMS's investment in unrestricted marketable securities, from U.S. Bank, to be used primarily for working capital and other business purposes.
 The facility is structured as a 5 year loan with a fixed annual interest rate of 3.69% and annual repayments on a 25 year schedule.
 Interest is payable monthly; annual principal of \$1,480 is payable on each anniversary date through 2016.
 If not extended or renegotiated, unpaid principal will be due in 2016.
-At December 31, 2012 and 2011, \$32,643 and \$34,123 was outstanding under this loan, respectively, and is reflected on the accompanying consolidated statements of financial position as notes payable.
-Interest expense amounted to \$1,255 and \$1,254 for the years ended December 31, 2012 and 2011, respectively.
+At December 31, 2013 and 2012, \$32,643 was outstanding under this loan and is reflected on the accompanying consolidated statements of financial position as notes payable.
+Interest expense amounted to \$1,221 and \$1,255 for the years ended December 31, 2013 and 2012, respectively.
 In January 2013, the principal financial covenants related to the facility were revised.
 A debt service coverage ratio was eliminated and the liquidity ratio test was reduced.